Preface

 Each install, download a huge amount from the internet, about 4 Gigabytes.

 My bad, I mistakenly install i586 version instead of x86_64 version.
+So I have to redownload the USB stick installer, and also download aout 4GB installation package.

+My first install using i586, I skipped network configuration.
+And that confused me while I configure later.
 But it fixed using YaST while doing x86_64 install.

 Using nomodeset for my PC, or blinking screen.

-This openSUSE utilize BTRFS in root /,
+This openSUSE utilize BTRFS

-and XFS at /home.
+and XFS

-I’m very happy that I finally get my first non ext4,
+I’m very happy that I finally get my first non ext4

 but I haven’t got any time to explore them yet.

-openSUSE installation using YaST as shown in figure above.
+as shown in figure above.

-I haven’t explore YaST yet.
+I haven’t explore YaST

 Post Install